grame-cncm/faustdoc/src/tutorials/jsfx.md

 As JSFX is a sandboxed environment, this backend cannot match the full Faust potential.
 Some features are missing, some other might come in the future.

-First, only three controls are available :
+First, only three controls are available:

-- sliders : hslider, vslider, nentry
+ - sliders: hslider, vslider, nentry
  - button
  - checkbox

 All of these are mapped to sliders in JSFX.

 On the MIDI side, this backend does not support program changes, neither channel press, or pitchweel.
 As described before, the available MIDI is key, keyon, keyoff, ctrl and polyphonic mode.